crew-sherlock/Experiment1/docs/adrs/008-llmops-promptflow-template.md

 To be done:

-- Replace Math Coding example with example using flowchart and matrices developed by Virginie's GSK team.
+- Have example using flowchart and matrices.
 - Docs folder needs to be organized with relevant content for us.
 - Create concrete use-case/example from existing templates.
 - Add tests to the specific example.